FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack: Abstract

 \section{Abstract}

-\dg{Depth estimation from focal stacks is a fundamental computer vision problem that aims to infer depth from focus/defocus cues in the image stacks.} Most existing methods tackle this problem by applying convolutional neural networks (CNNs) with \dg{2D or 3D convolutions} over a set of fixed stack images to learn \dg{features across images and stacks.} \dg{Their performance is restricted due to the local properties of the CNNs, and they are constrained to process a fixed number of stacks consistent in train and inference, limiting the generalization to the arbitrary length of stacks.
-To handle the above limitations,} we develop a novel Transformer-based network, FocDepthFormer, composed mainly of a Transformer with an LSTM module and a CNN decoder. \dg{The self-attention in Transformer enables learning more informative features via an implicit non-local cross reference.
-The LSTM module is learned to integrate the representations across the stack with arbitrary images.} \dg{To directly capture the low-level features of various degrees of focus/defocus, we propose to} use multi-scale convolutional kernels in an early-stage encoder. \dg{Benefiting from the design with LSTM, our FocDepthFormer can be pre-trained with abundant monocular RGB depth estimation data for visual pattern capturing, alleviating the demand for the hard-to-collect focal stack data.
-Extensive experiments on various focal stack benchmark datasets show that our model outperforms the state-of-the-art models on multiple metrics.}
+Most existing methods for depth estimation from a focal stack of images employ convolutional neural networks (CNNs) using 2D or 3D convolutions over a fixed set of images.
+However, their effectiveness is constrained by the local properties of CNN kernels, which restricts them to process only focal stacks of fixed number of images during both training and inference.
+This limitation hampers their ability to generalize to stacks of arbitrary lengths.
+To overcome these limitations, we present a novel Transformer-based network, FocDepthFormer, which integrates a Transformer with an LSTM module and a CNN decoder.
+The Transformer's self-attention mechanism allows for the learning of more informative spatial features by implicitly performing non-local cross-referencing.
+The LSTM module is designed to integrate representations across image stacks of varying lengths.
+Additionally, we employ multi-scale convolutional kernels in an early-stage encoder to capture low-level features at different degrees of focus/defocus.
+By incorporating the LSTM, FocDepthFormer can be pre-trained on large-scale monocular RGB depth estimation datasets, improving visual pattern learning and reducing reliance on difficult-to-obtain focal stack data.
+Extensive experiments on diverse focal stack benchmark datasets demonstrate that our model outperforms state-of-the-art approaches across multiple evaluation metrics. \keywords{Transformer \and Attention \and Recurrent Network \and Focal Stack \and LSTM \and Early CNN Kernel \and Depth Estimation}